lenymrq/dotfiles/README.md

 ## Dependencies

-These are the dependencies for the `awesome` config
+These are the dependencies for the `awesome` config:

 - `alsa`
 - `brightnessctl`
 - `i3lock`
 - `picom`

-There are a few dependencies for the nvim config
+These are the dependencies for the `nvim` config:

 - `markdownlint-cli`